 A Clinical Depression is a phase characterized by symptoms of major depressive disorder, mainly extreme depressed mood and lack of interest or satisfaction of everyday activities, followed by other symptoms such as hollow feelings, hopelessness, anxiety, worthlessness, remorse, or irritability.

 Crippling depression is a serious psychiatric depression (major depressive disorder) to the extent of restricting essential functioning, including the normal capacity to work and live.
-Some of those affected experience episodes that last for a couple of weeks or months, such as after a loved one’s loss or death.
+Some of those affected experience episodes that last for a couple of weeks or months, such as after a loved one’s loss.
 In other situations, debilitating depression is treatment-resistant and becomes a lifelong war.

 Everyone dealing with debilitating depression has a unique experience, but there are several common threads, such as sleeping problems or getting out of bed.
 Mental health writer Stefan Taylor described dropping out of college and “laying in bed all day” while discussing his period of debilitating depression.